-Focusing on finite serial acting systems and thereby on their minimum the information of the limit distribution model does not help much without a supporting description of the converging process, e.g. from ND and 2pLND to GUMBEL distribution in dependency of M. Without providing a description of this converging process or of sufficiently reliable and accurate approximations, information about the limit distribution is even worthless.
-To get a first idea about this converging process Fig. 3.15 shows probability paper plots for 2pLND elements depending on various system sizes and CoV[ $X_1$ ].
+Focusing on finite serial acting systems and thereby on their minimum the information of the limit distribution model does not help much without a supporting description of the converging process, e.g. from ND and 2pLND to GUMBEL distribution in dependency of M. Without such a description and/or without sufficiently reliable and accurate approximations, information about the limit distribution is even worthless.
+To get a first idea about this converging process Fig. 3.15 shows probability paper plots for 2pLND elements depending on various system sizes and $CoV[X_1]$.
 As visible, there is a significant influence on the distribution shape, the skewness and kurtosis.
-These plots show also that in serial systems of M = 1,000 iid elements representation of the strength distribution of $X_M$ by 2pLND is even better than by GUMBEL distribution.
+These plots show also that in serial systems of M = 1,000 iid elements representation of the strength distribution of X_M by 2pLND is even better than by GUMBEL distribution.

 Due to statements above a simple and perhaps approximative description of the convergence process is not given on hand.
-Therefore, next section concentrates on the establishment and analysis of some approximative methods with the aim to cope with a sufficient accurate and simple decription of the statistical distribution of minima of serial acting systems composed of a finite number of iid elements.
+Therefore, next section concentrates on the establishment and analysis of some approximative methods with the aim to cope with a sufficient accurate and simple description of the statistical distribution of minima of serial acting systems composed of a finite number of iid elements.